wmde/wbaas-deploy/doc/adr/0011-handling-fqdns.md

 ## Decision

-To circumvent current and future troubles with non-ASCII domain names, from the moment the system receives the name during creation of a wiki, it gets encoded to punycode[4] (an encoding allowing unicode via ascii representation), and gets handled only in that format internally.
-As soon as the value leaves the internal API, it gets decoded to it's original representation in unicode.
+To circumvent current and future troubles with non-ASCII domain names, from the moment the system receives the name during creation of a wiki, it gets encoded to punycode[4] (an encoding allowing unicode via ascii representation), and gets handled only in that format internally; the platform api will also output this format; in this case the consumer must decide how to format it correctly e.g. to decode it back to unicode if desired.

 ## Consequences